 This is why OSM often organizes “mapathons” to trace areas out in your locale.
 So despite its enormous and active community, we see large pockets of data in some locations more than others.

 OpenStreetMap for Humanitarian Crisis

-For example, this is especially true for the humanitarian efforts in Haiti, Nepal and Congo.
+For example, this is especially true for humanitarian efforts in Haiti, Nepal, and Congo.
 There’s a whole separate Humanitarian OpenStreetMap Team (HOT) to respond and adapt to these special circumstances.
-And for other humanitarian crisis that occur like ebola, earthquake, typhoons – OpenStreetMap is the default map.
+And for other humanitarian crises that occur like ebola, earthquakes, and typhoons – OpenStreetMap is the default map.

-While OSM is open to the public, coverage varies from place-to-place.
-Overall, people like you and me are working on completeness every day.
+While OSM is open to the public, coverage varies from place to place.
+Overall, people like you and I are working on completeness every day.

 OpenStreetMap in 3D

 The growing trend is to see our world in 3D.
 For example, Google Earth has revolutionized how we view and interact with our world.
 And this is all packaged in a modern web interface.

 And it’s really no different for OpenStreetMap.
 The goal of OpenStreetMap 3D is to provide an interactive 3D web interface with OSM data.

 They often render buildings as polyhedra, extruded footprints with flat roofs using the SRTM DEM for base height.
 But there are 3D interfaces that also construct building geometry to account for gables, overhangs, and towers.